Efficiency of photonic state tomography affected by fiber attenuation: Introduction

 To investigate the impact of fiber attenuation on photon transmission, we implement quantum state tomography (QST), which allows us to obtain the density matrix representing the quantum state from measurable data \cite{Paris2004}.
 Methods of QST are commonly utilized to reconstruct the state of photons produced by a source \cite{White1999,Horn2013}.
 Different characteristics of a photonic state can be determined if its density matrix is reconstructed.
 More specifically, for two-photon states, one can quantify the entanglement by using a variety of entanglement measures \cite{Horodecki2001,Eisert2022}.

 In this paper, we present a comprehensive framework of photonic state reconstruction and entanglement quantification that takes into account fiber attenuation.
+First, we introduce theoretical formalism by characterizing the photon loss as a non-unitary decoherence process that affects the Fock state.
+We prove that the decline in the number of photons can be represented by either Kraus operators or a quantum generator.
+As a consequence, the Fock state is subject to a legitimate quantum evolution in the domain of fiber length.

-In our model, the number of photons that successfully pass through the fiber is represented by a binomial distribution.
+The formalism allows us to investigate quantum tomography of states encoded in a photon's degree of freedom.
+We assume that the number of photons that successfully pass through the fiber is represented by a binomial distribution.
 Then, the shot noise related to photon-counting is imposed to make the scheme realistic.
-These assumptions allow us to study the efficiency of state tomography for various settings.
+The efficiency of state reconstruction is studied in various settings.
 The fidelity of quantum states is used as an indicator of the precision of state recovery.
 As for entanglement quantification, we implement two measures -- the concurrence, which relates to two-qubit states, and the negativity, which works well for two-qutrit states.

+Throughout the article, we follow the bra-ket notation to denote pure quantum states.
+We operate in finite-dimensional spaces with standard bases, which allows us to represent the density operator as a matrix.
+To avoid ambiguity, the Fock state representing the number of photons in a beam is denoted by $\varrho$, whereas a quantum state encoded in a degree of freedom is given by $\rho$.

 In Sec.
-II, we introduce the framework, starting from the measurement scheme and noise model.
+II, we introduce the theoretical formalism of the photon loss.
+The framework of state tomography is presented in Sec.
+III, starting from the measurement scheme and noise model.
 Then, entanglement measures are defined.
 Next, in Sec.
-III, we present and discuss the results devoted to qubit tomography.
+IV, we present and discuss the results devoted to qubit tomography.
 Finally, in Sec.
-IV, we show the figures concerning qutrits.
+V, we analyze the figures concerning qutrits.
 The findings of the article provide valuable insight into the impact of fiber attenuation on state tomography and entanglement detection.
-The work is concluded in the final section, where we also indicate possible problems for future research.
+The work is concluded in the final section, where we also indicate problems for future research.